Beware of absolute positioning!

 Comment form

-Please type the word 'wife' here:
+Please type the word 'brown' here:

 BB code available :